Words by Joolie Collier

 On any given day composing an Instagram caption can leave even the wordiest of us with a severe case of “caption block”.
 Someone who could happily natter the hind legs off a taxi driver sober may find themselves lost for puns after snapping a pic of their morning coffee or holiday sunset.

 This is totally normal, people.
-Do not let caption block stop you from posting that venti, non-fat, vanilla soya, double shot, no foam, extra hot, peppermint latte you like to treat-yo-self to of a rainy Tuesday.
+Do not let caption block stop you from posting that venti, non-fat, vanilla soy, double shot, no foam, extra hot, peppermint latte you like to treat-yo-self to on a rainy Tuesday.
 Power through and consider my four golden caption rules:

 1.)
 Comedy is king and sarcasm is queen.
 A LOL goes a long way in Instaland.

 2.)
 You can NEVER have too many emojis.
 When in doubt let the emojis do the talking.

 3.)
 Size is irrelevant.
 Possibly the only place left in life where size does not matter.
 Use one word or twenty because…

 4.)
 Yo’ Insta, yo’ rules, honey.

 If you have ever come across my Instagram you will know I take these rules very, very seriously.
 The oversharing is real although captions often have little or nothing to do with the pictures I’m posting.
 This is not the norm though, folks – just one messy girl’s routine.
 It’s my Insta-accent if you will.